Discover picturesque Croatia islands while island hopping

 These Croatian islands off the coast of Split are worth a visit.
 These islands can be reached by ferry from Split: Brac, Hvar, Vis, Korcula and Lastovo.

-Brac island hopping Croatia islands
+Brac, island hopping on Croatia islands

 The island of Brac